What are Number Bonds? Easy Guide for Parents and Teachers

 Like addition and subtraction, multiplication and division are also interconnected through bonds.
 They are also the reverse image of each other.
 We can see that 3 + 3 + 3 + 3 = 12 by splitting the number 12 into four equal groups of 3.

 This is the same as saying that 3 × 4 = 12.
-If you know the bond, you can easily figure out how to divide: 12 ÷ 3 = 4 and 12 ÷ 4 = 3.
+Understanding this connection is the perfect first step when your child is learning how to memorise times tables.
+If you know the bond, you can also easily figure out how to divide: 12 ÷ 3 = 4 and 12 ÷ 4 = 3.
 Isn’t it simple?

 Benefits of Number Bonds